Andereoo/TkinterWeb/docs/HTMLFRAME.md

   - The function to be called when a form is submitted.
 The target url, data, and method (GET or POST) will be passed as arguments. **Default: HtmlFrame.load_form_data**
 * `on_script`:
   - The function to be called when a `<script>` element is encountered.
 This can be used to connect a script handler, such as a JavaScript engine.
 The script element's attributes and contents will be passed as arguments. **Ignored by default.**
+* `on_resource_setup`:
+  - The function to be called when an image or stylesheet load finishes.
+The resource's url, type ("stylesheet" or "image"), and whether setup was successful or not (True or False) will be passed as arguments. **Ignored by default.**
 * `message_func`:
   - The function to be called when a debug message is issued.
 The message will be passed as an argument. **Default: utilities.notifier**